rodrigoklein/gs1-hc-spec/V1.0/Workflow_Samples/QueryReceipt.md

 The Distributor webservice will answer with the list of the errors.

-> if you receive a message with 0 errors
+> if the manufacturer receives a message with 0 errors.

 ### QueryResponse with Message